List of Mad Men characters: Toni Charles

-Toni Charles (Naturi Naughton) is a black Playboy Bunny with whom Lane Pryce has an extramarital affair in Season 4, after his wife Rebecca and their son return to England.
-Lane seems to genuinely be in love with her, but their relationship comes to an abrupt end when Lane's father forces him to return to England and reconcile with Rebecca.
+Toni Charles (Naturi Naughton) is a black Playboy Bunny with whom Lane Pryce has an extramarital affair in Season 4, after his wife Rebecca and their son return to the UK.
+Lane seems to genuinely be in love with her, but their relationship comes to an abrupt end when Lane's father forces him to return to the UK and reconcile with Rebecca.

 Clara

 Clara (Alexandra Ella) is Pete Campbell's secretary, first appearing during Season 3.
-She is well regarded and remains professional and unfazed by Pete's frequent angry outbursts and verbal abuse, which are often directed toward her.
+She is well regarded and remains professional and unmoved by Pete's frequent angry outbursts and verbal abuse, which are often directed at her.
 She is pregnant in much of season 6, and Ken mentions that one of the account men, Torkelson, is the father and has decided not to take responsibility for the baby.
-She doesn't appear in season 7, presumably having left the agency to raise her child.
+She does not appear in season 7.

 Manolo Colon

 Manolo Colon (aka Marcus Constantine) (Andres Faucher) is a con-artist associate of Bob Benson's whom Bob convinces Pete Campbell to hire in Season 6 as a personal nurse to Campbell's mother, Dorothy, after she begins to show signs of dementia.
 He is fired by Campbell after being suspected of sexually abusing Dorothy but remains in contact with her.
 They eventually marry on a cruise ship before he murders her by throwing her overboard in hopes of inheriting her wealth, which, unbeknownst to him (and, presumably, Bob), had been depleted by her late husband.